FDA LISTING INC: EXPERIENCED ADVISORS FOR FULL-SERVICE FDA REGISTRATION & COMPLIANCE

 Click the button below to see the service steps in an easy-to-follow graphic format.

-Under the U.S. FDA Bioterrorism Act of 2002, all foreign and domestic facilities that manufacture, process, pack, or store food, beverages, and dietary supplements sold in the U.S. market are required to register with the FDA.
-This registration leads to the issuance of a Food Facility Registration (FFR) number.
-Furthermore, intermediary merchant companies, such as traders, importers, or distributors, must register with the FDA if they handle food in a holding facility or warehouse.
+Under the U.S. FDA Bioterrorism Act of 2002, all domestic and foreign facilities that manufacture, process, pack, or store food, beverages, or dietary supplements for the U.S. market must register with the FDA.
+Registered facilities are issued a Food Facility Registration (FFR) number.
+Additionally, intermediary firms, including traders, importers, and distributors, must also register if they handle or store food products in a facility or warehouse.

 When applying for a food facility registration number, the following information is required: